DPorichis/vamana-indexing/ReadMe.md

 ```

 An already populated configuration file exists in the main directory, and can be used by running `make run`
+Additionally, using `make run-timed` you can also see the project's execution time

 #### Unit Testing